idoeedo/idoeedo.github.io/content/posts/first-home-server-setup/index.en.md

 ### 3.4 Swap Configuration

-Since my Mini PC doesn't have a large amount of RAM, I was concerned that 'running heavy tasks might kill a process due to OOM (Out Of Memory).'
-To mitigate this, I checked the **Swap** safeguard and adjusted its settings.
+My Mini PC does not have abundant RAM.
+If I run heavy tasks and memory runs out, Linux might forcibly kill processes.
+To prevent this, I checked the **Swap** settings.

-I understand Swap simply as '**reserve memory set aside on the disk for situations where RAM is running low.**'
+Simply put, Swap is "**spare memory borrowed from the disk when RAM is insufficient.**"

-#### [ 3.4.1 Checking Swap Status ]
+#### [ 3.4.1 Check Swap Status ]

 First, I checked the current memory and Swap status.